sonic-net/SONiC/doc/nat/nat_design_spec.md

 Twice NAT or Double NAT is a NAT variation where both the Source IP and the Destination IP addresses are modified as a packet crosses the address zones.
 It is typically used in  the communication between networks with overlapping private addresses.

 The configuration for Twice NAT/NAPT is achieved in 2 ways:
-- Putting two Static NAT/NAPT entries in the same Group ('twice_nat_id' value).
+- Putting two Static NAT/NAPT entries (one SNAT and one DNAT) in the same Group ('twice_nat_id' value).
-- Putting a Dynamic NAT/NAPT Binding and a Static type NAT/NAPT entry in the same Group ('twice_nat_id' value).
+- Putting a Dynamic Source NAT/NAPT Binding and a Static Source NAT/NAPT entry in the same Group ('twice_nat_id' value).

 When a host matching a dynamic NAT pool binding sends traffic to host with a matching DNAT Static NAT/NAPT entry in the same 'twice_nat_id' group, a bi-directional Twice NAT/NAPT entry is created for the traffic flow.